kekoakon/apple_mobility_analysis_f2021/README.md

 also includes the use of ggplot2 to visualize the dataset.

 ### Change Log
-* 2021-10-05: Added bibliographyand citr to Rmarkdown file
+* 2021-10-05: Added bibliography and citr to Rmarkdown file
 * 2021-10-05: Created an Rmarkdown file to summarize apple mobility dataset project
 * 2021-09-30: Created a function to change the mobility data from wide to long
 * 2021-09-28: Created a function to tally cities and counties for any given state using a dplyr